How to scrape Google AI Mode: citation pills + place cards

 Building the scraping infrastructure

-Here’s the complete infrastructure needed for reliable Google AI Mode scraping:
+Here’s the infrastructure you need for a reliable AI Mode scraper.
+The stack is small but deliberate.

 import asyncio